 You can give real estate to Northwestern in the following ways.
 Click the + to learn more.

 A gift of real estate through your will or living trust allows you to make a larger gift than you could during your lifetime while having the flexibility to change your mind should circumstances change.
-In as little as one sentence or two, you can ensure that your support for Northwestern continues after your lifetime and that your estate will benefit from a federal estate tax charitable deduction.
+In as little as one sentence or two, you can ensure that your support for Northwestern continues after your lifetime.

 Perhaps you like the tax advantages a gift of real estate to Northwestern would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to the University but keep the right to occupy (or rent out) the home for the rest of your life.
 You continue to pay real estate taxes, maintenance fees, and insurance on the property.
 Even though Northwestern would not actually take possession of the residence until after your lifetime, you receive an immediate federal income tax charitable deduction for a portion of your home’s value because this is an irrevocable gift.